sakuli/Docs/content/enterprise_features/e2e.md

 #### 4.1.3 Clone a git repository

-The Sakuli container provides a mechanism to clone a git repository at the container start:
+The Sakuli container provides a mechanism to clone a git repository at the container start and executing the sakuli project within it:
 {{<highlight bash>}}
-docker run -e GIT_URL=<REPOSITORY URL> -e SAKULI_LICENSE_KEY=<YOUR SAKULI LICENSE KEY> taconsol/sakuli:2.3.0
+docker run -e GIT_URL=<REPOSITORY URL> -e GIT_CONTEXT_DIR=<SAKULI TESTSUITE PATH IN CLONED REPO> -e SAKULI_LICENSE_KEY=<YOUR SAKULI LICENSE KEY> taconsol/sakuli:2.3.0
 {{</highlight>}}

 `GIT_URL` specifies the URL of the cloned repository.

-It is going to be cloned to `/headless/git-repository`.
+`GIT_CONTEXT_DIR` is only necessary if the sakuli project is not located in the root directory of the cloned repository.

 ### 4.2 Specify the location of our test project inside the container